orzkratos/ebzkratos/README.md

     // Assert no error - panic if ebz is not nil ebzmust.Done(ebz)

-    // Continue with result safely
+    // Continue with result in safe mode processResult(result)
-    processResult(result)
 }
 ```